 A new version of the Messaging Service has been released.
 It provides an HTTP API that enables users/systems to implement a message-oriented service using the Publish/Subscribe Model over plain HTTP.
 This new interface makes the implementation of new clients easier and the implementation more robust.
 The ARGO monitoring system, the Operations Portal and the accounting system will migrate to the new Messaging Service by the end of the project.

 During the second year, the GOCDB team focused its effort on developing a new write API that provides a script-accessible mechanism to manage custom properties.
-This allows clients to automate their property editing workflows which aims to reduce the admin overhead of manually managing custom properties.
+This allows clients to automate their property editing workflows, which aims to reduce the admin overhead of manually managing custom properties.
 Furthermore, the GOCDB has been integrated with the new EGI CheckIn service to manage users’ authentication and authorisation.

 Finally, the accounting team deployed in production a new cloud usage record that collect additional attributes about the VM instantiated in the EGI Federated Cloud and the new portal, which replaced the old one, with a completed revised look & feel, a contextualised online help and several new features available.